nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 3 - Language Design Influences.md

 **3.** **_Design Influences_**

 **[5]** **a.
 By what criteria are programming languages judged?
 Name at least five & explain.**
+	There are many ways that a programming language can and must be judged.
+These criteria

 **[10] b.
 Now, using a language with which you are already familiar, evaluate it by these criteria.**